Desktop computer: Decline

 While desktops have long been the most common configuration for PCs, by the mid-2000s the growth shifted from desktops to laptops.
-Notably, while desktops were mainly produced in the United States, laptops had long been produced by contract manufacturers based in Asia, such as Foxconn.
-This shift led to the closure of the many desktop assembly plants in the United States by 2010.
+Laptops had long been produced by contract manufacturers based in Asia, such as Foxconn, and this shift led to the closure of the many desktop assembly plants in the United States by 2010.
 Another trend around this time was the increasing proportion of inexpensive base-configuration desktops being sold, hurting PC manufacturers such as Dell whose build-to-order customization of desktops relied on upselling added features to buyers.

 Battery-powered portable computers had just a 2% worldwide market share in 1986.
 However, laptops have become increasingly popular, both for business and personal use.
 Around 109 million notebook PCs shipped worldwide in 2007, a growth of 33% compared to 2006.
 In 2008, it was estimated that 145.9 million notebooks were sold and that the number would grow in 2009 to 177.7 million.
 The third quarter of 2008 was the first time when worldwide notebook PC shipments exceeded desktops, with 38.6 million units versus 38.5 million units.

 The sales breakdown of the Apple Macintosh has seen sales of desktop Macs staying mostly constant while being surpassed by that of Mac notebooks whose sales rate has grown considerably; seven out of ten Macs sold were laptops in 2009, a ratio projected to rise to three out of four by 2010.
 The change in sales of form factors is due to the desktop iMac moving from affordable G3 to upscale G4 model and subsequent releases are considered premium all-in-ones.
 By contrast, the MSRP of the MacBook laptop lines have dropped through successive generations such that the MacBook Air and MacBook Pro constitute the lowest price of entry to a Mac, with the exception of the even more inexpensive Mac Mini (albeit without a monitor and keyboard), and the MacBooks are the top-selling form factors of the Macintosh platform today.